Skip to main content

 5.3.3 Copy to Prescribed Bodies

-The applicant will also be required to send a copy of the application and the EIAR/NIS to any prescribed bodies (listed in article 213) who were identified by the Board for that purpose at the pre-application consultation stage.
-(The Board may require that more than one copy is sent).
-The application and EIAR/NIS will be accompanied by a statement inviting submissions or observations from the bodies to the Board relating to the implications for the proper planning and sustainable development of the area, the likely effects on the environment and the likely effects on any European site, if the proposed development is carried out.
-A sample notice to prescribed bodies is available from the Board.
+The applicant will also be required to send a copy of the application and the EIAR/NIS to any prescribed bodies (listed in article 213) who were identified by the Commission for that purpose at the pre-application consultation stage.
+(The Commission may require that more than one copy is sent).
+The application and EIAR/NIS will be accompanied by a statement inviting submissions or observations from the bodies to the Commission relating to the implications for the proper planning and sustainable development of the area, the likely effects on the environment and the likely effects on any European site, if the proposed development is carried out.
+A sample notice to prescribed bodies is available from the Commission.

 Back to Contents